 The second day we made our way straight to Marazion.
-This was by far my favourite place that we visited.
-For starters, we begun our day at Marazion buying a Cornish pasty for breakfast at the local and popular Philps bakery which we then ate overlooking St Michael's Mount.
+This was by far our favourite place that we visited.
+For starters, we begun our day buying a Cornish pasty for breakfast at the local and popular Philps Bakery which we then ate overlooking St Michael's Mount.
 Not a bad start!

 St Michael's Mount is an island just off of Marazion with a medieval castle dominating the land.
 In low tide you can walk across a man made causeway to reach the island.
 In high tide you have no choice but to swim or catch a boat.
 In the 1900's over 200 people use to reside on this tiny island, now in the 21st century there is less than 50.

 Today most of the locals work on the island gaining a living by the tourists (cafe's, restaurants and craft shops).
 They close down on a Sunday as a way to 'detract' the tourists and enjoy the tiny island to themselves.
 We however did not know this and came on a Sunday.
 Luckily the island is still accessible and we had a quick wander around, however I can confirm nothing was open.

 We spent quite a bit of time in Marazion.
 We loved it there.

 This we knew would be the ultimate Tourist trap, but we could not, not go!
 We avoided lining up and paying for a 'Land's End' picture and instead climbed across the rocks to the furthest point we could reach and what we classified as 'The End'.
 Now being a long weekend the place was drowning in tourists...however I am sure we fit in with the crowd as we stopped for a few too many pictures and purchased a small piece of memorabilia in the local tourist shop.

 Besides looking out at Lands End, there is not a lot else to do except buy souvenirs or eat ice-cream.
 So it was a short but sweet visit.